faisal-bhuiyan/faisal-bhuiyan/README.md

 - 👋 Hi, I’m @faisal-bhuiyan
+-  :mountain_snow: I am based in Laramie, WY, USA
 - 👀 I’m interested in computational mechanics based problems
 - 🌱 I’m currently learning software design and development using C++
-- 📫 How to reach me at faisalhbhuiyan@gmail.com
+- 📫 Reach me at faisalhbhuiyan@gmail.com

 <!---
 faisal-bhuiyan/faisal-bhuiyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.